Taucrates/Go1_ros_to_real/README.md

 * lcm 1.4.0

 # Installation
+Just have to clone the repository in your workspace:

 # Run the package
 You can control your real Go1 robot from ROS by this package.